statmike/statmike/README.md

 </div>

 Learning becomes skill by using it.
 It is my responsibility to utilize what I learn in my daily work.
 This makes for more creative problem solving.
 This creativity fosters efficient approaches and breakthrough thinking.
-Image what happens if we do this together!
+Imagine what happens if we do this together!

 <div align="center">